gopine/diary/2023/September/September 21 (Thursday).md

 Potentially using it for image processing or other computationally intensive tasks.

 This could significantly improve the performance of our applications.

+Tried compiling a C++ program to WebAssembly using Emscripten.